What you should do to ensure email deliverability with SendGrid

 Email recipients (Gmail, Outlook, etc.) make these judgments about incoming emails:

-Data shows that when domain authentication is properly configured, inbox placement rates significantly improve compared to unauthenticated domains.
+Data shows that properly configured domain authentication significantly improves inbox delivery rates compared to unconfigured domains.

-With SendGrid, you can complete most of the domain authentication by simply following the screen flow.
+With SendGrid, you can complete most of this domain authentication just by following the on-screen flow.

 Initial Setup (Complete Before Sending Your First Email)

-By completing the following steps in order, your email sending foundation will be ready.
+Complete the following steps in order to establish your email sending foundation.

 Domain Authentication (Steps 1-2)